-This book contains various techniques for continuously developing the knowledge and skills of DevOps engineers.
-Continuous Learning is part of the DevOps Lemniscate as shown in Figure 1-1.
+This book contains various techniques for continuously developing a monitoring facility that grows with the information system to be developed.
+Continuous Monitoring is part of the DevOps Lemniscate as shown in Figure 1-1.

-Figure 1-1, DevOps Lemniscaat.
+Figure 1-1, DevOps Lemniscate.

-The DevOps lemniscate provides an overview of the phases to be followed to continuously produce software.
-The DevOps Lemniscate is therefore a good basis for defining the concept of Continuous Learning.
+The DevOps Lemniscate provides an overview of the phases to be followed to continuously produce software.
+The DevOps Lemniscate is therefore a good basis for defining the concept of Continuous Monitoring.

-Continuous Learning is one of the aspect areas of the Continuous Everything concept.
+Continuous Monitoring is one of the aspects of the Continuous Everything (CE) concept.
 The CE concept describes all phases of the DevOps Lemniscate in the form of activities to be performed continuously.
 Table 1-1 shows the relationship between the steps of the DevOps Lemniscate and the Continuous Everything aspect areas.

-Development Operations 1 Continuous Planning (Plan) 6 Continuous Deployment (Release) 2 Continuous Design (Design) 7 Continuous Monitoring (Monitor) 3 Continuous Testing (Test) 8 Continuous Learning (Learn) 4 Continuous Integration (Code) 9 Continuous Auditing (-) 5 Continuous Deployment (Deploy) 10 Continuous Assessment (-)
+Development Operations erations 1 Continuous Planning (Plan) 6 Continuous Deployment (Release) 2 Continuous Design (Design) 7 Continuous Monitoring (Monitor) 3 Continuous Testing (Test) 8 Continuous Learning (Learn) 4 Continuous Integration (Code) 9 Continuous Auditing (-) 5 Continuous Deployment (Deploy) 10 Continuous Assessment (-)